EmmaQjf/codeChallenges/README.md

 ## Day 13:
-Today's Progress: completed the bigSorting <br />
+Today's Progress: completed the bigSorting & revisedBigSorting <br />
 #22 bigSorting:Sort the array's elements in non-decreasing, or ascending order of their integer values and return the sorted array.

-thoughts:reviewed the mergeSort. learned about the BigInt and concat   </br>
+#23 insertionSort1:

+thoughts:very simple but I made mistake of not reading the requirement first.
+Also in a loop , when to use break and where to use return  </br>